niiholmes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. File 4-empty creates an empty file called hello.
 5. File 5-execute adds execute permissions to owner of file hello.
 6. File 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-7. File 7-everybody  adds execution permission to the owner, the group owner and the other users, to the file hello
+7. File 7-everybody  adds execution permission to the owner, the group owner and the other users, to the file hello.
+8. File 8-James_Bond sets the permission to the file hello as follows:
+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions